Instructions for Backing Up Data

 OPTION 4: CSV File

-But if you’ve decided to cancel your subscription, or just want to keep your data in a spreadsheet, then you can export your data as a CSV File.
+If you’ve decided to cancel your subscription, or just want to keep your data in a spreadsheet, then you can export your data as a CSV File.

 The CSV file can be opened with a Spreadsheet Program, such as Excel or Numbers.
 The CSV File includes the data, but it does not include the photos.